Five tips for more mindful eating to help you jump into a satisfying experience where you enjoy your food guilt and deprivation-free!

 You don't have to change anything but just make a note.
 Like oh, I just ate half a batch of cookie dough and now my stomach feels like poop.
 Am I stressed? tried? really hungry?

-This isn't the most comfortable thing to do, but it can help you gather information which can help you make positive changes or more respectful choices
+This isn't the most comfortable thing to do, but it can help you gather information that can help you make positive changes or more respectful choices

 when being curious, be sure to also be kind